CTCycle/FEXT-Autoencoder/README.md

 # FEXT AutoEncoder

 ## Project description
-An autoencoder for image features representation (FEXT stands for Features EXTraction), based on the VV16G autoencoder architecture.
-The VGG16 autoencoder is a type of neural network architecture that is often used in the field of deep learning for tasks such as image reconstruction, anomaly detection, and feature extraction.
-The layout of the VGG16 autoencoder can be divided into two main parts: the encoder and the decoder.
-As such, the FEXT AutoEncoder proposed in this project is built following the same assumption.
-The model has been trained using the Flickr 30K dataset (usually used for image captioning), which are loaded in the images folder within dataset (dataset/images), but you can use virtually any set of images.
-Both the model architecture and training routine are defined using Tensorflow (2.10), with the images being fed using a custom generator (allows for using large datasets of images that may not fit in memory).
-You can change the main script parameters using the configurations.py file.
+This project is dedicated to the training, evaluation, and application of a Convolutional AutoEncoder, specifically designed for image feature extraction (hence, FEXT).
+The architecture of this autoencoder is based on the renowned VGG16 model, a neural network frequently employed in deep learning tasks such as image reconstruction, anomaly detection, and feature extraction.
+The FEXT AutoEncoder mirrors the structure of the VGG16 model, comprising two primary components: the encoder and the decoder.
+The model has been trained on the Flickr 30K dataset, typically used for image captioning.
+However, it is versatile enough to be trained on any image dataset of your choice, which should be located in the ‘dataset/images’ folder.
+The architecture of the model and the training routine are defined using Tensorflow (version 2.10).
+A custom generator is used to feed the images, enabling the handling of large image datasets that might not fit into memory.

 ## Model structure